What is botulinum toxin and how does it work?

 Relaxation of an unwanted facial expression (e.g. turned-down corners of the mouth)

 Treatment of hyperhidrosis – excessive sweating (axillae, palms, soles and face)

 Temporary (3 – 9 months).

 What is Botox®?

-Botulotoxin A is a substance that relaxes muscles.
+Botulotoxin A (BoNT - A) is a substance that relaxes muscles.
 It has been used in medicine for a number of years now and is the most important component of both BOTOX® and DYSPORT®.
 A special feature of these substances, which are applied by injection, is that they act directly on the cause of wrinkles, namely muscular activity.
 When BOTOX® or DYSPORT® is injected into a muscle, it temporarily blocks the nerve impulse that causes muscle contraction.
 The substance therefore acts more effectively against mimicry wrinkles than skin implants do.
 In addition, it prevents the formation of new wrinkles.
 The wrinkles become less apparent or disappear completely.
 Although BOTOX® and DYSPORT® do not have a permanent effect, the treatment can be repeated without difficulty.